Special Mattress and Box Spring Features

 Some mattresses and box springs include special features that can provide you with additional benefits or provide value through enhanced comfort, performance and/or durability.
 Other extras, however, are simply marketing ploys used to create hype or interest in a product.
 They provide little value and are not worth any additional cost.
-The following list offers a look at some of the more common special features along with our opinion of their value, which is noted in parenthesis as shown here:
+The following list offers a look at some of the more common special features:

 Positive (+), Negative (-), Neutral (+/-)

-Some mattresses have handles and some do not.
-At The Original Mattress Factory, most of our models have handles that are specially designed not to pull out when moving, flipping or turning your mattress.
+At The Original Mattress Factory, most of our models have specially designed handles attached directly to the innerspring so that they do not to pull out when moving, flipping or turning your mattress.
 Be sure to ask a sales associate about the type of handles used on your mattress.
-OMF handles are designed not to pull out by attaching the handle directly to the innerspring.

-A king size mattress set comes standard with split box springs.
-Sometimes, people also need split box springs for a queen or full size in order to move the box springs into older homes or up tight stairways.
-There is commonly an additional charge for split box springs on queen and full sizes, but sometimes it is the only option to negotiate a tight stairway or avoid damage to your walls.
-Split box springs offer the same support as a one piece box spring; but require the use of a center support on your queen or full size frame.
+A King size mattress set comes standard with split box springs.
+Sometimes, people also need split box springs for a Queen or Full size in order to move the box springs into older homes or up tight stairways.
+There is an additional charge for split box springs on Queen and Full sizes, but sometimes it is the only option to negotiate a tight stairway or avoid damage to your walls.
+Split box springs offer the same support as a one piece box spring, but require the use of a center support on your Queen or Full size frame.

 Low profile box springs are typically 3” shorter than the regular 8” box springs.
 Since the trend is plusher, thicker mattresses, these box springs allow you to get the comfort you need at a height you can handle.
 If you are interested in low profile box springs, make sure they are built to offer the same support and durability as regular height box springs.
 Avoid those that use straight wire or a platform construction which offers no shock absorption.
 If you use a dust ruffle or bed skirt, a low profile box spring may affect the skirt’s height off the floor.